arc855/MyArticles/my_motorcycle.md

 Hello Everyone,
 This is my first writing.
 Firstly I would like to introduce myself to everyone.
 My name is **Archana GS** from Bilavani.
 Today I want to talk about my experience on my motorcycle.
-I'm person who likes to ride motorcycle, unfortunately we did not have motorcycle not even a bike at our home.
+I'm the person who likes to ride motorcycle, unfortunately we did not have motorcycle not even a bike at our home.
 Interesting question is how did I learnt to ride?

 when I was four year old, I have moved to my grandma house.
 I was there till 7th grade.
 I remember one thing ,a milk man used to come on bike to deliver milk.